-Making this homemade coconut milk is easy and only needs two ingredients, simple kitchen tools, and about 20 minutes of your time.
-As a result, you’ll find the end result to be a creamy, rich plant-based milk with no gums, artificial flavors or sweeteners.
-Therefore, it’s absolutely the best to use in all your fav coconut milk recipes!
-Knowing how to make your own will also help you be a pro at spotting the best store-bought milk when needed.
-However, once you see how easy this homemade coconut milk is, you’ll never buy it in the store again!
+Making homemade coconut milk is easy and only needs two ingredients, simple kitchen tools, and about 20 minutes of your time.
+As a result, you’ll find the end result to be a creamy, plant-based milk with no gums, artificial flavors or sweeteners.
+Let’s learn how to make coconut milk and my fav ways to use it.

-Once again, it can be difficult to find milk that’s free of additives, stabilizers, and gums (I’m looking at you carrageenan!) to use in your coconut milk recipes.
+Once again, it can be difficult to find milk that’s free of additives, stabilizers, and gums (I’m looking at you carrageenan!) to use in recipes that call for coconut milk.
 Yet, never fear!
 Your blender’s here!
 All you need to make this homemade version is:

 - 1 cup dried unsweetened coconut